zefiros-software/BSPLib/docs/docs/halting/abort.md

 the program.
 When you use [`BSPLib::Execute()`](../logic/execute.md) you can query whether the program was aborted or not.
 When  [`BSPLib::Execute()`](../logic/execute.md) is not used, the main thread may throw an exception.

+If [`BSPLib::Init()`](../logic/init.md) is called after an abort, it will determine whether all threads have actually aborted.
+If not, it will notify the waiting threads about the abort.
+If even this fails, the entire program will terminate.

 #Parameters